aleung/csvsplit/README.md

 installed on your Windows, download [node.js](https://nodejs.org/en/download/current/) and install it.

-Open cmd windows, type `node --version` to make sure node.js has been installed properly.
+Open cmd window, type `node --version` to make sure node.js has been installed properly.

-Download the package and extra it into an empty folder, e.g. `C:\tmp\csvsplit`.
+Download `csvsplit.zip` from [latest release](https://github.com/aleung/csvsplit/releases/latest) and extra it.

 ## Usage

-Open cmd windows, cd into the folder where you extra the package.
+Open cmd window, cd into the folder where you extra the package.

 ```
 C:\tmp\csvsplit> node index.js --help